kemboi-73/Skool-Management-System-website-demo/README.md

-Sure, here's an example README for a School Management System website demo written in HTML and CSS:

 # School Management System Website Demo

 This is a demo website for a school management system, designed to showcase the various features that a school management system might have.
 The website is built using HTML and CSS.